akaihola/AndroidTutorialContentProvider/readme.md

 for you (as long as you have a ContentProvider).
 What's not to like?

 ### What's a ContentProvider
-A ContentProvider is seperate from the actual data.
+A ContentProvider is separate from the actual data.
 In this example, and many real world applications, the data is stored in an SQLite database.
 But it doesn't have to be.
 We will use the Provider to supply our list with content.
 The advantage over a simple ArrayAdapter will be that if the data changes, the list will change,